spsforks/QB64-Wiki/DEF-SEG-=-0.md

 ```

+## Example(s)
-*Example:* Drive$ designated is A, B, C or D, and the letter must be in uppercase.
+ Drive$ designated is A, B, C or D, and the letter must be in uppercase.

 ```vb